Opioid Use Disorder: What People Don’t See (Interactive Infographic)

 Other

 Recognizing both the visible and invisible signs of opioid use disorder is an important step toward deeper understanding.
-It helps dismantle harmful stereotypes and creates space for compassion and support.
+It helps dismantle harmful stereotypes and creates space for compassion and support for those working toward recovery.

-In the infographic below, we highlight signs others may observe, along with experiences that are harder to detect, to provide a fuller picture of what life with opioid use disorder can look like — for individuals and their loved ones.
+In the infographic below, we highlight the OUD signs others may observe, along with the lesser-known experiences.
+This provides a fuller picture of what life with opioid use disorder can look like — for individuals and their loved ones.
 Tap the blue buttons to learn more about symptoms of opioid use disorder.

 All updates must be accompanied by text or a picture.